-Title: DIRAJus Programme – International regional law and access to justice in Latin America
+Title: International regional law and access to justice in Latin America

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The programme's work draws on the results of a previous project, which succeeded in creating an internationally and nationally coordinated inter-American framework of reference on the right to access to justice.
-Intensive dialogue has been initiated between representatives of different legal systems at international and national level.
+In the previous project, the project team succeeded in creating an internationally and nationally coordinated Inter-American reference framework for equal access to justice.
+An intensive dialogue has emerged between judicial actors from the international and national level.